Last Updated on

 The author of the blog laid out three techniques she has put to use with her children:

 1. Noticing the breath: this involves simply paying attention to what breathing actually feels like.

 2. Five-finger starfish meditation: this breathing technique has kids holding up one hand in a starfish position (fingers spread wide) while they gently trace up and down each finger with the other hand, focusing on regular breathing at the same time.

-3. Counting the breath: this technique is exactly what it sounds like; have your children pause and count his or her breaths.
-One breath in is “1”, the next breath out is “2”, etc. You can have them count to 10 if they’re very young, or slightly higher depending on their abilities.
+3. Counting the breath: this technique is what it sounds like: have your children pause and count their breaths.
+One breath in is “1”, the next breath out is “2,” etc. You can have them count to 10 if they’re very young, or slightly higher depending on their abilities.

 - Lead them in a guided meditation.
-Use a script or an exercise or app like the ones described above to guide your kids through meditation.
-This author uses a script and CD that guides children through mindful breathing, then through each part of the body until all tension is released.
+Use a script or an exercise or app like the ones described above for this meditation.

 The Benefits Of Mindfulness In Schools (K12) + Videos

-Childhood and adolescence are important developmental stages that construct the groundwork for mental health in adults.
-In recent literature, mindfulness-based school programs using age-appropriate techniques have demonstrated a range of social, cognitive, and emotional benefits for elementary and middle-school students.
+Childhood and adolescence are important developmental stages that will construct the groundwork for mental health in the adult developmental stage.

 Videos on Mindfulness in Schools